Skip to content

 The price of this plan costs £1/$1.25 a month for the first twelve months and then £8 thereafter.
 This excludes VAT.

 Additionally you can add HiDrive, SiteLock Basic and List Local Essential to your plan for additional costs.
-You can experience HiDrive for free for thirty days asa well as SiteLock Basic.
-Afterwards HiDrive costs an additional £1/$1.25 a month whereas SiteLock will cost an extra £2/$2.50 a month.
-You can also test List Local Essential for 30 days absolutly free then it will be £10/$12.49 a month for twelve months then £20/$24.97 a month thereafter.
+You can experience HiDrive for free for thirty days and SiteLock Basic.
+Afterwards, HiDrive costs an additional £1/$1.25 a month, whereas SiteLock will cost an extra £2/$2.50 a month.
+You can also test List Local Essential for 30 days, absolutely free.
+Then it will be £10/$12.49 a month for twelve months, then £20/$24.97 a month thereafter.
 This helps list your business on search engines and other websites.

 The Pro Plan;

-Addionally to the features outlined above, this plan also comes with SiteLock malware protection and Railgun content delivery network.
+Additionally, to the features outlined above, this plan also comes with SiteLock malware protection and a Railgun content delivery network.
 That means you will not need to add SiteLock to your website for an additional cost.

 Additionally you can add HiDrive, SiteLock Premium and List Local Essential to your plan for additional costs.
-You can experience HiDrive for free for thirty days asa well as SiteLock Premium.
-Afterwards HiDrive costs an additional £1:$1.25 a month whereas SiteLock Premium will cost an extra £5/$6.24 a month.
-You can also test List Local Essential for 30 days absolutly free then it will be £10 a month for twelve months then £20 a month thereafter.
+You can experience HiDrive for free for thirty days as well as SiteLock Premium.
+Afterwards, HiDrive costs an additional £1:$1.25 a month, whereas SiteLock Premium will cost an extra £5/$6.24 a month.
+You can also test List Local Essential for 30 days, absolutely free, then it will be £10 a month for twelve months, then £20 a month thereafter.
 This helps list your business on search engines and other websites.

 One Plan;

-The one plan is the first plan of the more advanced WordPress hosting.
+The One plan is the first of the more advanced WordPress hosting plans.
 These plans are more targeted towards experts and agencies.
-Overall the one plan is the smallest professional plan offering a range of features including one WordPress project, 10 GB of storage, 1GB RAM, daily cloud backups and AI-checked updates.
+Overall, the One plan is the smallest professional plan offering a range of features, including one WordPress project, 10 GB of storage, 1GB RAM, daily cloud backups, and AI-checked updates.

 VAT hasn’t been added to any of the pricing of the plans.